petersulyok/smfc/README.md

 ### 5. Super Micro compatibility
-Originally this software was designed to work with Super Micro X10 and X11 motherboards with a BMC chip (i.e. ASPEED AST2400/2500) and IPMI functionality.
+This software was designed to work with Super Micro X10 and X11 motherboards with a BMC chip (i.e. ASPEED AST2400/2500/2600) and IPMI functionality.
+Unfortunately, there are some motherboards (e.g. X10QBi see issue #69) not compatible with `smfc`.

 In case of X9 motherboards the compatibility is not guaranteed, it depends on the hardware components of the motherboard (i.e. not all X9 motherboards employ BMC chip).